pjb3/sharp/TUTORIAL.md

 As you can see, the Ruby code contained between the `<%= -%>` was evaluated and the result what the current year, which was included into the response.

 One thing to notice is that you didn't have to restart your application, the changes were picked up automatically.
-This is because we used `shotgun` to start the application, which handles automatically reloading the application between requests for us.
+This is because we used [shotgun][shotgun] to start the application, which handles automatically reloading the application between requests for us.

 One question you may be asking is where did the `<html>`, `<head>` and `<body>` tags come from? `templates/root.erb` just contains the snippet that ends up in the `<body>`.
 The answer is layouts, which is the topic we'll introduce next.